Big stick ideology: Proposed construction of the Nicaragua Canal

-In 1901, Secretary of State John Hay pressed the Nicaraguan Government for approval of a canal.
+In 1901, Secretary of State John Hay pressed the Nicaraguan government for approval of a canal.
 Nicaragua would receive $1.5 million in ratification, $100,000 annually, and the U.S. would "provide sovereignty, independence, and territorial integrity".
 Nicaragua then returned the contract draft with a change; they wished to receive, instead of an annual $100,000, $6 million in ratification.
-The U.S. accepted the deal, but, after Congress approved the contract, a problem of court jurisdiction came up.
+The U.S. accepted the deal, but after Congress approved the contract, a problem of court jurisdiction came up.
 The U.S. did not have legal jurisdiction in the land of the future canal.
 This problem was on the verge of correction until pro-Panama representatives posed problems for Nicaragua; the current leader (General José Santos Zelaya) did not cause problems, from the outlook of U.S. interests.

 Construction of the Panama Canal

-In 1899, the Isthmian Canal Commission was set up to determine which site would be best for the canal (Nicaragua or Panama) and then to oversee construction of the canal.
+In 1899, the Isthmian Canal Commission was set up to determine which site would be best for the canal (Nicaragua or Panama) and then to oversee construction.
 After Nicaragua was ruled out, Panama was the obvious choice.
 A few problems had arisen, however.
 With the U.S.'s solidified interests in Panama (then a small portion of Colombia), both Colombia and the French company that was to provide the construction materials raised their prices.
 The U.S., refusing to pay the higher-than-expected fees, "engineered a revolution" in Colombia.
 On November 3, 1903, Panama (with the support of the United States Navy) revolted against Colombia.
 Panama became a new republic, receiving $10 million from the U.S. alone.
 Panama also gained an annual payment of $250,000 and guarantees of independence.
 The U.S. gained the rights to the canal strip "in perpetuity".
 Roosevelt later said that he "took the Canal, and let Congress debate".
 After Colombia lost Panama, they tried to appeal to the U.S. by the reconsidering of treaties and even naming Panama City the capital of Colombia.